 (7) Radio frequency emissions compliance report.
-A written report, prepared by a qualified engineer, which assesses whether the proposed wireless communication facility demonstrates planned compliance with the Uncontrolled/General Population exposure limits established by the FCC.
-The report shall also include a cumulative analysis that accounts for all emissions from all wireless communications facilities located on or adjacent to the proposed site, identifies the total exposure from all facilities, and demonstrates planned compliance with the Uncontrolled/General Population exposure limits established by the FCC.
-The report shall include a detailed description of all mitigation measures required under the FCC.
+A written report, prepared by a qualified engineer, ~~that which~~ assesses whether the proposed wireless communication facility demonstrates planned compliance with ~~the Uncontrolled/General Population exposure all maximum permissible exposure~~ limits established by the ~~Federal Communications Commission~~FCC.
+The report shall also include a cumulative analysis that accounts for all emissions from all wireless communications facilities located on or adjacent to the proposed site, identifies the total exposure from all facilities, and demonstrates planned compliance with ~~the Uncontrolled/General Population exposure limits established all maximum permissible exposure limits established by the Federal Communications Commission~~FCC.
+The report shall include a detailed description of all mitigation measures required under the ~~Federal Communications Commission~~FCC.

 (8) Structural analysis.
-A structural analysis, prepared signed and sealed by a California-licensed engineer, which assesses whether the proposed wireless communication facility demonstrates planned compliance with all applicable building codes.
+A structural analysis, prepared signed and sealed by a ~~qualified independent California-licensed~~ engineer, ~~that which~~ assesses whether the proposed wireless communication facility demonstrates planned compliance with all applicable building codes.

-(9) Noise study.
-A noise study, prepared signed and sealed by a California-licensed engineer, for the proposed wireless communications facility and all associated equipment, which shall include without limitation all environmental control units, sump pumps, temporary backup power generators, and permanent backup power generators.
+(9) Noise study. ~~Where the proposed facility may exceed the City's applicable noise standards, A~~ noise study, prepared signed and sealed by a ~~qualified California-licensed~~ engineer, for the proposed wireless communications facility and all associated equipment, which shall include without limitation all environmental control units, sump pumps, temporary backup power generators, and permanent backup power generators.
 The noise study shall include without limitation the manufacturers' specifications for all noise-emitting equipment and a depiction of the proposed equipment relative to all adjacent property lines.

 (10) Other permits and approvals.
-A design review permit application must include all permit applications with all required application materials for each and every separate permit or approval required for such telecommunication facility under the City's municipal code, including but not limited to building, electrical, and encroachment, provided that if the City and applicant agree to any necessary time extension in writing, the applicant may elect in writing delivered to the Director to file for such permits subsequent to design review.
+A design review permit application must include all permit applications with all required application materials for each and every separate permit or approval required for such telecommunication facility under the City's municipal code, including but not limited to building, electrical, and encroachment, ~~provided that if the City and applicant agree to any necessary time extension in writing, the applicant may elect in writing delivered to the Director to file for such permits subsequent to design review~~.